The Death of Excitement: Why Video Marketing Is Becoming Boring

 The Current State of Video Marketing

 So video marketing.
 Where do we even start?
 It's like that well-meaning friend who just can't seem to find their rhythm on the dance floor.
-You appreciate the effort, but sometimes it just doesn't work.
+You appreciate the effort, but it doesn't always work.

 Originality Crisis

 So where do we even start?
 It's like that well-meaning friend who just can't seem to find their rhythm on the dance floor.
-You appreciate the effort, but sometimes it just doesn't work.
-Many videos seem to follow the same formula, and it's like watching the same movie with different actors.
+But a lot of videos seem to follow the same formula nowadays, and it's like watching the same movie with different actors.
 The predictability can make viewers yawn instead of engaging them.

 Why Is That?